facebook/react-native-website/docs/integration-with-android-fragment.md

     android:text="Show react fragment" />
 ```

-Now back in our Activity class e.g. MainActivity.java we need to add an OnClickListener for the button, instantiate our ReactFragment and add the fragment to the frame layout.
+Now in your Activity class e.g. `MainActivity.java` you need to add an OnClickListener for the button, instantiate your ReactFragment and add it to the frame layout.

-Add to the top of our Activity the button field:
+Add the button field to the top of your Activity:

 ```java
 private Button mButton;
 ```

-Now update your Activity's onCreate method as follows:
+Update your Activity's onCreate method as follows:

 ```java
 @Override